tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 categories: [guide, english, bioinformatics]
 ---

 When it comes to bioinformatics, comparing sequences-whether DNA, RNA, or proteins-is a key part of understanding how biological systems work.
 Whether you're identifying shared regions in genomes or aligning sequences, having an efficient algorithm for sequence comparison is crucial.
-Here, we’ll dive into how k-mers help make this process faster and more efficient.
+Here, we'll dive into how k-mers help make this process faster and more efficient.

 # Core Concepts Behind the Algorithm